 I still love getting travel magazines in the mail.
 My favorite (by far) is AFAR.
 I love its emphasis on traveling deeper into destinations, and it continues to inspire a lot of my travels.
 Simply the best “personality” of any travel magazine out there – if it’s possible for a magazine to have a personality?
 Subscribe here.

 Power banks are ubiquitous right now – it seems like I get another one at every conference I attend.
 But it’s worth investing in a couple of good power banks to be able to charge your devices on the go.
 You never know when you’ll be on a 5-hour flight or 10-hour bus ride (or a lot longer) without power outlets.
-There are a number of good ones, but I’d give the edge to Ventev since I like that they come with attached lightning cables – one less thing to think about when throwing one in a backpack and heading off to explore.
+There are a number of good power banks, but I’d give the edge to the ones that come with attached lightning cables – one less thing to think about when throwing one in a backpack and heading off to explore.

 Bose Wireless Headphones